revolist/revogrid-docs/guide/react/before-v18.md

 # Cell as React component

-Revogrid provide a way to render react elements inside of cells.
+RevoGrid provide a way to render react elements inside of cells.

 ::: warning
 This functionality is slightly decreasing overall grid render performance.
-If you are aiming for the faster render we are recommending to stick with native <a href="./cell.renderer.html">VNode render</a>.
+If you are aiming for the faster render we are recommending to stick with native <a href="./cell.renderer">VNode render</a>.
 :::